-At the request of member cities and/or project proposers, the BCWMC will provide information and assistance in the preliminary planning stages of these improvements or land development proposals.
-The BCWMC will also review projects that would not otherwise trigger review per the Requirements document at the request of the member cities.
+At the request of member cities and/or project proposers, the BCWMC will provide information and assistance in the preliminary planning stages of these-improvements or land development proposals.
+The BCWMC will also review projects that would not otherwise trigger review per the Requirements document at the request of the member cities. [policy #105 from 2015 plan]

-The BCWMC will review applications to the Minnesota Department of Natural Resources (MDNR) for public waters work permits and groundwater appropriations permits (Policy 6).
+The BCWMC will review applications to the Minnesota Department of Natural Resources (MDNR) for public waters work permits and groundwater appropriations permits (Policy 6). [policies #45 and 108 from 2015 plan]

-5.1.1.2 Wetland Conservation Act
+4.1.1.2 Wetland Conservation Act

 The BCWMC cooperates with member cities to manage wetlands.
+Proper wetland management can help improve wetland health and is involved in wetland restoration projects - a medium level priority issue for the Commission.
 Most cities in the watershed serve as the Local Government Unit (LGU) administering the Wetland Conservation Act (WCA).
 The BCWMC will assist the member cities with managing wetlands in accordance with the WCA, as requested.
 The MnDOT is the LGU within its rights-of-way.

 The BCWMC will serve as the local governmental unit (LGU) responsible for administering the Wetland Conservation Act (WCA) in member cities, when officially delegated.
-The BCWMC is currently the LGU for the Cities of St. Louis Park, Robbinsdale, and Medicine Lake (Policy 7).
+The BCWMC is currently the LGU for the Cities of St. Louis Park, Robbinsdale, and Medicine Lake (Policy 7). [policy #70 from 2015 plan]

 Per the requirements of WCA, each city must maintain a comprehensive wetland inventory or inventory, classify, and assess the functions and values of wetlands on an as-needed basis.
-The BCWMC adopts the Minnesota Rapid Assessment Method (MnRAM) [placeholder for pending new State classification system or adapted BCWMC classification system] and encourages member cities to use this method when performing functions and values assessments.
+The BCWMC adopts the Minnesota Rapid Assessment Method (MnRAM) [placeholder for pending new State classification system or adapted BCWMC classification system] and encourages member cities to use this method when performing functions and values assessments. [policy #67 from 2015 plan]

-The BCWMC encourages member cities to complete comprehensive wetland management plans as part of their local water management plans and encourages member cities to pursue wetland restoration projects, as opportunities allow (Policy 8).
+The BCWMC encourages member cities to complete comprehensive wetland management plans as part of their local water management plans and encourages member cities to pursue wetland restoration projects, as opportunities allow (Policy 8). [policies #65 and 73 from 2015 plan]

-5.1.2 Inter-Agency Planning and Collaboration
+4.1.2 Inter-Agency Planning and Collaboration

 The BCWMC is one of many organizations responsible for managing natural resources and collaborates with partners to implement this Plan.
-This collaboration is especially important with respect to those resources and/or issues for which the BCWMC is not the primary managing entity.
+This collaboration is critical to much of the Commission's work and is especially important with respect to those resources and/or issues for which the BCWMC is not the primary managing entity.
+A robust mechanism for collaborating and partnering with others helps improve the Commission's organizational capacity, extending its reach and impact.
+It also improves government efficiency and the responsible use of public funds, conservation practices and supports cities in the implementation of their water conservation grant or cost-share programs.
+These activities will help address the Commission's issues of groundwater quality and quantity. [policy #49 from 2015 plan]